dveltool/x_toolchain_-NOTWORKED-/README.md

 - Linux

 Your comment and feedback highly appreciated to improve this system.
+Need help, comment and feedback? please address an email to: dveltool@gmail.com

 Disclaimer:
 THE PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL FOR PEOPLES, THIS PROGRAM IS PROVIDED "AS IS" AND WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.